-Riverpod 2.0 has big change then the earlier versions.
+Riverpod 2.0 has big changes then the earlier versions.
 It introduced auto generated providers which is convenient and less error prone.
 It has also introduced two new providers NotifierProvider and AsyncNotifierProvider.

 .